matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 ### Groups Access

 You can define hard-coded groups of administrative addresses in the `groups` section.
-A group consists of a name and a list member addresses.
+A group consists of a name and a list of member addresses.

 After defining a group,
 the group name can be used in the `contracts` section to grant the entire group certain access.